FardinHaque60/CareFULL/README.md

 Team W09: Fardin, Akhil, Issac, Kailer.
 Your personal health-care assistant in organizing your information, understanding trends, and being able to ask questions in a secure environment.

 ## Prerequistes
-In order to successfully launch the application the following applications/dependencies are required:
+In order to successfully launch the application the following applications/dependencies are required.
+Reference/ Download the following resources when going through the Set Up:
 * [Python3](https://www.python.org/) needed for virtual environment.
 * [Django](https://docs.djangoproject.com/en/5.0/topics/install/) needed to run backend.
 * [PostgreSQL](https://www.postgresql.org/download/) needed to host database.